skylineCodes/pulse-chat/README.md

 This command builds the services defined in your docker-compose.yml file and runs them in detached mode.

 ## Running the Client
-In a separate terminal, navigate to the chats-client folder and start the client by running:
+In a separate terminal, navigate to the chat-client folder and start the client by running:
 ```
-cd chats-client
+cd chat-client
 npm install
 npm run dev
 ```